codurance/soft-mod-compass/README.md

 TypeForm is used to build and deliver the survey itself.
 It is a paid service and we have a subscription for the PRO+ tier.
 Login credentials can be found on the wiki.
 TypeForm has support for hidden fields and every user who takes the survey is issued with a UUID that we provide when the form is created.

 When a user completes the survey the UUID from the hidden field is saved along with their answers.
-We then use the UUID to query the TypeForm responses API for a specific user's answers.
-We use the answers to calculate scores which are fed into the various charts and the report.
+We then use the UUID to query the TypeForm Responses API for a specific user's answers.
+We use the answers to calculate scores which are fed into various charts using [chartjs](https://www.chartjs.org/) and the report.

-The UUID is also passed along in the query string when we redirect the user to HubSpot so that we can unique identify them.
+The UUID is also passed along in the query string when we redirect the user to HubSpot so that we can uniquely identify them.

 ## HubSpot

 HubSpot is a CRM service used to host the landing page that captures user contact information once they have downloaded their report.
-After a user has completed the survey they are redirect to HubSpot with their UUID and a base64 comma separated list of scores for each survey category in the query string.
+After a user has completed the survey they are redirected to HubSpot with their UUID and a base64 comma separated list of scores for each survey category in the query string.
 We use the UUID to build a report download URL that points back to the `/report/:UUID` endpoint of the Node app.
 Note we also store the UUID in a hidden field on the HubSpot report download form, this is then saved along with their interaction so that we can refer back to their scores or report.

 HubSpot provides tokens (`{{request.query_dict.XXX}}`) that can be embedded into any input field or script that are replaced with query string parameters when the form is rendered: